 Learn something new every day More Info... by email

 The cassette tape got its name from the French word cassette, which translates to "little box.”
-Rectangular in shape, the cassette tape is comprised of two spools of magnetically coated tape at its center.
-The cassette tape was first manufactured by Phillips in the 1960s for the purposes of audio recording, and became mass-produced under the name musicassette, or “M.C.” in Germany by 1964.
-After undergoing several upgrades to improve its sound quality and functionality during the 1970s, the cassette tape soared in popularity during the 1980s with the introduction of hand-held cassette players such as the Walkman® by Sony.
+Rectangular in shape, this type of tape is made up of two spools of magnetically coated tape at its center.
+It was first manufactured by Phillips in the 1960s for the purposes of audio recording, and became mass-produced under the name musicassette, or “M.C.,” in Germany by 1964.
+After undergoing several upgrades to improve its sound quality and functionality during the 1970s, the format soared in popularity during the 1980s with the introduction of hand-held cassette players such as the Walkman® by Sony.

 The introduction of the cassette tape into mainstream society was revolutionary in music recording, allowing people to record their own music easily and cheaply at home without the use of reel-to-reel audio recording equipment.
-Because of this, most pre-recorded music cassettes featured “write-protection” tabs, which protected the cassette tape from being recorded over, and sparked the rise of blank cassette tapes sold for commercial use.
+Because of this, most pre-recorded music cassettes featured “write-protection” tabs, which protected the tape from being recorded over, and sparked the rise of blank ones sold for commercial use.

-Prerecorded music cassette tapes can still be found for sale at certain music retailers, most notably in bargain bins which contain cassette tapes that are not alphabetized and sold at drastically discounted prices, often for less than $1 US dollar (USD).
+Prerecorded music cassettes can still be found for sale at certain music retailers, most notably in bargain bins.
+They are often sold at drastically discounted prices.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!